 - 1. Remove low-expressed isoforms and single-isoform genes (see preFilter) - 2.
-Identify isoform switches. - 3.
+Identify isoform switches.
+This uses satuRn if there are more than 5 replicates in any condition and else DEXseq. - 3.
 If no ORFs are annotated the isoforms are analyzed for open reading frames (ORFs, see analyzeORF) - 4.
 The isoform nucleotide and ORF amino acid sequences are extracted and saved to fasta files as well as added to the switchAnalyzeRlist enabling external sequence analysis with CPAT, Pfam and SignalP (see vignette for more info).